To access full (non-subtitled) videos of witness testimony for a village, please visit the Registered users area

 Ivano-Frankivsk, founded in 1654, is situated 113km (70 miles) southeast of Lviv.
 Prior to WWII there were about 25,000 Jews living in the city out of over 73,000 inhabitants.
 As all Galicia region the city was under Soviet occupation from September, 1939 till the Hungarians occupied it in on July 02, 1941.
 Shortly later the Germans arrived.

 In the late July, as the Germans came to the power, a Jewish council and police were created.
 The anti-Jewish measures were carried out by Gestapo and SS soldiers.
-The first action was carried out against over than 500 Jewish craftsmen and intelligentsia who after being tortured in the prison were executed in the forest.
-Another anti-Jewish action, known as “Bloody Sunday” took place on October 12, 1941.
+The first action was carried out on August 3, 1941 against over than 500 Jewish craftsmen and intelligentsia who after being tortured in the prison were executed in the forest, called Black forest.
+This execution site is located close to todays’ village of Pavlivka.
+Another anti-Jewish aktion, known as “Bloody Sunday” took place on October 12, 1941.
 During this action the Security Police with the help of German order police shot between 8,000 and 12,000 Jews in the Jewish cemetery.
 Shortly after a closed ghetto was established where about 20,000 Jews remained living.
 On March 31, 1942, a more than half of ghetto residents not fit to work was sent to Belzec.
 During this operation hold by Gestapo and Ukrainian police lots of Jews were shot on the spot.
 From March till September isolated shootings of ill Jews took place.
 Lots of them died in ghetto due to hunger, diseases and terrible living conditions.
 Another wave of deportation during which over 3,000-4,000 Jews were sent to Belzec camp took place on September 12, 1942.
 The final liquidation of the ghetto was carried out on February 22-23, 1943.
 On 25 June, 1943, the last remaining Jews were executed.
 According to the sources, only 1,500 Jews native to Ivano-Frankivsk managed to survive the war.